EastEnders: Spin-offs and merchandise

 On 26 December 1988, the first EastEnders "bubble" was shown, titled "CivvyStreet".
 Since then, "Return of Nick Cotton" (2000), "Ricky & Bianca" (2002), "Dot's Story" (2003), "Perfectly Frank" (2003) and "Pat and Mo" (2004) have all been broadcast, each episode looking into lives of various characters and revealing part of their backstories or lives since leaving EastEnders.
 In 1993, the two-part story "Dimensions in Time", a charity cross-over with Doctor Who, was shown.

 In 1998, EastEnders Revealed was launched on BBC Choice (now BBC Three).
 The show takes a look behind the scenes of the EastEnders and investigates particular places, characters or families within EastEnders.
 An episode of EastEnders Revealed that was commissioned for BBC Three attracted 611,000 viewers.
 As part of the BBC's digital push, EastEnders Xtra was introduced in 2005.
 The show was presented by Angellica Bell and was available to digital viewers at 8:30 pm on Monday nights.
 It was also shown after the Sunday omnibus.
 The series went behind the scenes of the show and spoke to some of the cast members.
 A new breed of behind-the-scenes programmes have been broadcast on BBC Three since 1 December 2006.
 These are all documentaries related to current storylines in EastEnders, in a similar format to EastEnders Revealed, though not using the EastEnders Revealed name.

-In October 2009, a 12-part Internet spin-off series entitled EastEnders: E20 was announced.
+In October 2009, a 12-part online spin-off series entitled EastEnders: E20 was announced.
 The series was conceived by executive producer Diederick Santer "as a way of nurturing new, young talent, both on- and off-screen, and exploring the stories of the soaps' anonymous bystanders."
 E20 features a group of sixth-form characters and targets the "Hollyoaks demographic".
 It was written by a team of young writers and was shown three times a week on the EastEnders website from 8 January 2010.
 A second 10-part series started in September 2010, with twice-weekly episodes available online and an omnibus on BBC Three.
-A third series of 15 episodes started in September 2011.EastEnders and rival soap opera Coronation Street took part in a crossover episode for Children in Need on 19 November 2010 called "East Street".
+A third series of 15 episodes started in September 2011.EastEnders and rival soap opera Coronation Street took part in a crossover episode for Children in Need on 19 November 2010 called East Street.
 On 4 April 2015, EastEnders confirmed plans for a BBC One series featuring Kat and Alfie Moon.
 The six-part drama, Kat & Alfie: Redwater, was created by executive producer Dominic Treadwell-Collins and his team.
 In the spin-off, the Moons visit Ireland where they "search for answers to some very big questions".

 Until its closure, BBC Store released 553 EastEnders episodes from various years, including the special episode "CivvyStreet", available to buy as digital downloads.